• Skip to main content

 To join the exclusive “1,000-pound club”, you must complete the squat, bench press, and deadlift within a 3-hour window.

-It is true that staying strong and in shape is part of Hugh Jackman’s ‘job,’ but let’s not use that as an excuse to keep sitting on our couches.
+The Aussie actor may stay strong as part of his job, but let’s not use that as an excuse to keep sitting on our couches.

 If Hugh can do it, so can you, even if you do not have a personal trainer or several hours a day to work out.